OrfeasLitos/advising-sessions/log.md

 following step (which will be taken after the aforementioned integration has taken place) will be to provide some power to the Adversary, who now is completely ignored.

-We will have our next after 26/6, which is the date I return to Edinburgh.
+We will have our next meeting after 26/6, which is the date I return to Edinburgh.

 ## 6/6/2018